cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/rdp.md

 # Connect through Cloudflare Access over RDP

-You can connect to machines over SSH using Cloudflare's Zero Trust platform.
+You can connect to machines over RDP using Cloudflare's Zero Trust platform.

 **🗺️ This walkthrough covers how to:**